...

 Under general damages, you will be compensated for the physical pain and mental suffering caused by your injury.
 When assigning value to personal injury claims, legal professionals can refer to the Judicial College Guidelines (JCG) to help them.
 This document lists guideline compensation brackets for different types of injuries.

-In our table below, we look at a few figures from the 16th edition of the JCG.
+In our table below, we look at a few figures from the JCG.
 As every successful claim is different, it does not represent your award.
 Therefore, you should only use this table as a guide.
+Also, the top figure was not taken from the JCG.

 Special Damages